HugoBlox/theme-academic-cv/content/home/title.md

 weight = 1  # Order that this section will appear.

 title = "SFB1315 Result Gallery"
-subtitle = """ A project created in collaboration with sourcedata
+subtitle = """ A collaboration between the SFB1315 and the EMBO-sourcedata team
 """

 [design]